jina-ai/jina/docs/fundamentals/document/document-quiz-source.md

 - `doc.buffer`
 - `doc.blob`
 - `doc.text`
-- Any of the above as long as the field is not empty
+- Any of the above as long as the field is not empty --correct-answer--

 > [`doc.content`](https://docs.jina.ai/fundamentals/document/document-api/#document-content) is an alias that points to whatever attribute contains data.
 At any given point only `.buffer`, `.blob` or `.text` can contain data.
 Setting one of these attributes will unset any of the others that were previously in use.